 This could also be done with fabric scraps as a great way to use your fabric scraps.

-1 Charm pack (a charm pack is a set of coordinating fabrics that are already cut into 5-inch squares) (Mine is Apple Jack by Moda)
+- 1 Charm pack A charm pack is a set of coordinating fabrics that are already cut into 5-inch squares.
+Mine is Apple Jack by Moda.
+You may also use any fabric you want cut up into 5-inch squares.

-About 1 yard of soft fabric for the bottom.
-I used minky dots but any soft fabric will work.
+- 1 yard Soft fabric for the bottom I used minky dots, but any soft fabric will work.

-1. Assuming you have all of your squares cut and ready, you will need to lay them out and decide on the pattern you want them in.
+- Assuming you have all of your squares cut and ready, you will need to lay them out and decide on the pattern you want them in.
 How many squares you have is up to you.
-This charm pack came with 42 square so the quilt is 6 rows by 7 rows.
+This charm pack came with 42 square so the quilt is 6 columns by 7 rows.

-2. Now you are going to start by sewing your rows together.
-So, start with your top row, put right sides of 2 squares together and sew them to each other using a 1/4 inch seam:
+- Now you are going to start by sewing your rows together.
+So, start with your top row, put right sides of 2 squares together and sew them to each other using a 1/4 inch seam.

-3. Once you have all of your rows done, press them so they are nice and smooth.
+- Once you have all of your rows done, press them so they are nice and smooth.
 Now you are going to sew the rows to each other.
 Pin 1 row to the next by putting right sides together and matching up the seams.
-I pin them at each seam all the way down so there will be 7 pins:
+I pin them at each seam all the way down so there will be 7 pins.

-5. Thread a quilting needle with embroidery thread:
+- Thread a quilting needle with embroidery thread.

-And on the corners go down through the top:
+- On the corners go down through the top.

 And that’s it!
 Not too hard!